Sharing tips on the best way to clean earbuds, especially when they get yellow and full of ear wax.

-The problem is, we use our earbuds so often and we leave them laying around everywhere and anywhere all the time.
+The problem is, I use your earbuds so often and I leave them lying around everywhere and anywhere all the time.
 Unless you are sanitizing your earbuds on a regular daily basis, then they most likely have a whole pool of bacteria on them, just like your cell phone.

 When you leave your headphones laying around, or have them bumbling around in your backpack or purse and then put them into your ears, you are introducing bacteria and dirt into your ears.
-The wax in our ears tries to protect us from bacteria and germs, but it cannot always do so.
+The wax in your ears tries to protect me from bacteria and germs, but it cannot always do so.

-The moral of this yucky story is- do not share your buds, clean your earbuds once a week and sanitize them daily.
+The moral of this yucky story is- do not shave your buds, clean your earbuds once a weekend sanitize them daily.

 How To Keep Your Earbuds Clean Longer

-- Clean the case often as well because the dust and debris can disrupt the charging function.
-Use a cloth and rubbing alcohol to wipe your case weekly.
+Clean the case often as well because the dirt and debris can disrupt the charging function.
+Use a cloth and rubbing alcohol to wipe your case likely.

-- If your earbuds are water-resistant, they should not be wet for long periods of time to prevent moisture from getting stuck in the inner electronics.
-Allow your earbuds to fully dry if they got very wet.
+If your earbuds are water-resistant, they should not be It for long periods of time to prevent moisture from getting stuck in the inner electronics.
+Allow your earbuds to fully dry if they got very It.

 Do not store your earbuds in gym shorts, or sports bra where there is a lot of sweat when working out.
 Use a plastic bag or a waterproof case.